Assyro AI

 Key Takeaways

-A periodic safety update report is a comprehensive pharmacovigilance document that pharmaceutical companies must submit to regulatory authorities at defined intervals after a drug receives marketing authorization.
-The PSUR provides an integrated analysis of all available safety data, including adverse event reports, clinical trial findings, literature searches, and non-clinical studies, to assess whether the product's benefit-risk balance remains favorable.
-Modern PSURs follow the ICH E2C(R2) PBRER format with 19 standardized sections.
+A periodic safety update report is a comprehensive pharmacovigilance document used for periodic post-authorisation safety reporting where required by the applicable authority.
+The PSUR provides an integrated analysis of available safety data, including adverse event reports, clinical trial findings, literature searches, and non-clinical studies, to assess whether the product's benefit-risk balance remains favorable.
+In ICH-aligned settings, modern reports follow the ICH E2C(R2) PBRER structure with 19 standardized sections.

 Key Takeaways

-• A periodic safety update report (PSUR) is a mandatory pharmacovigilance document submitted at defined intervals to provide comprehensive assessment of a drug's benefit-risk profile throughout its marketed lifecycle.
+• A periodic safety update report (PSUR) is a pharmacovigilance document used in periodic safety reporting to provide a structured assessment of a drug's benefit-risk profile where that reporting framework applies.

 • The PBRER format (ICH E2C R2) has replaced traditional PSUR structure in most regions, emphasizing integrated benefit-risk evaluation rather than just safety data compilation, with 19 standardized sections.